alexpota/redlock-universal/examples/README.md

-# RedLock Universal Examples
+# redlock-universal Examples

-This directory contains practical examples demonstrating how to use RedLock Universal in various scenarios.
+This directory contains practical examples demonstrating how to use redlock-universal in various scenarios.

 ## Prerequisites